kevin-jake/grade_book_app/README.md

 Technical Description
 ---------------------

 In this application the developer used NodeJS and JS programming.
-The database used is cloud Mongodb database (https://cloud.mongodb.com) and for the styling the user used bootstrap.
+The database used is cloud Mongodb database (https://cloud.mongodb.com) and for the styling he used bootstrap.

 --------------
 Pseudo Code